 which will be stored in the NUnit project file as attributes of the

 The ApplicationBase defaults to the directory containing the project file.
-Beginning with NUnit 2.2.3, it may be set to any location that is desired.
+The user may set it to another path provided that path is contained under the project file directory.

 The configuration file defaults to the name of the test project with the extension changed from .nunit to .config.
 The user may substitute another name.